senanto/mouse-tas/README.md

 ## Configuration

-Edit the SPEED variable inside the script to change playback speed (default: 10.0).
+Edit the SPEED variable inside the script to change playback speed